Material

 Section 1004 is normally applied in practice in neighbour disputes.
 In the RWE case, the Higher Regional Court of Hamm ruled that climate change, with its cross-border effects, had brought about a kind of global neighbour relationship.
 In this case, it is about 10,000 kilometers as the crow flies that separate RWE's headquarters in Essen from the plaintiff Saúl Luciano Lliuya in the Peruvian Andes.

-RWE describes itself as the largest single CO2 emitter in Europe.
-It is one of the 100 companies collectively responsible for 70% of global greenhouse gas emissions.
-According to studies, RWE alone is responsible for 0.5% of man-made emissions since the beginning of industrialization.
+RWE is one of the largest single CO2 emitters in Europe.
+It is one of the 100 companies that together are responsible for 70% of global greenhouse gas emissions.
+According to studies, RWE alone is responsible for almost 0.5% of man-made emissions since the beginning of industrialization.
 RWE is still burning coal today, fueling the climate crisis.

 - 2015: Filing of the lawsuit at the Regional Court of Essen, court classifies lawsuit as "case of fundamental importance".